mikhail-sycheuski/LoadBalancer-Test/README.md

 * List of registered providers is static and dynamic registration/deregistration of providers is not possible
 * Application should be built following main good design principles and practises

+I've covered some of the major components with Unit tests but not all (because there is no enough time).
+I've tested this app with multiple parameters, however I do not exclude the fact that there may be bugs because concurrency is involved, which requires more wider concurrency integration testing in order to cover all edge cases.

 <!-- GETTING STARTED -->
 ## Getting Started